fzerocentral/fzerocentral/rules/gpl.md

+1. Accepted ways to play:

+    - The original GBA game cartridge
-1. Players are reminded that FZC only accepts times set with the game cartridge, Flash cartridge ("Flashcart") with an unaltered ROM of the original game and the Wii U Virtual Console version.
-Flashcart users must follow the savestate rules when using a savestate or restore point.
+    - A flash cartridge ("Flashcart"), with an unaltered ROM of the original game - see the **Save State Rules** below
+    - The Wii U Virtual Console release - the **Save State Rules** below apply to restore points
+    - The Switch Online release - the **Save State Rules** below apply to suspend points and rewinds

 1. Only submit times that are shown on your records screen.

 1. The use of cheat devices such as Action Replay are forbidden on the ladder.
-Restore points on the Wii U VC are not to be misused*.
-If it is suspected that any cheat devices have been used and/or restore points have been misused, that player will have their times removed from the ladder.

 1. Using Lightning Volute Two Technique (LVTT) to score multiple laps at the goal is banned.
 Players aren't allowed to submit times using LVTT to multi-lap, and any times suspected of multi-lapping will be deleted.
 This applies not just to Lightning Volute 2 but also Mute City Expansion Park 1 and 2.